ASA Hall of Famer Turns 95

 FH: What do you mean?

 JW: People don't look at things the same as we did in the 50's, 60's and 70's.
-I think there's a much more adversarial relationship between brodcasters and athletes now.
+I think there's a much more adversarial relationship between broadcasters and athletes now.
 When I was growing up in the business in the New York days, we were all friends with the athletes.
 We used to hang around together.
 That's changes a lot.

 FH: Is that good or bad?

 JW: I don't know.
 It may not be too bad because you shouldn't really be friends if you're going to be a good reporter.
 But what I think that they're missing is that they don't get access now the way we got access.
 And a lot of it has to do with economics.
-The ball players now are making a lot more than the televsion people.
+The ball players now are making a lot more than the television people.
 It used to be the other way around.

 FH: What has been the biggest change you've seen in the broadcasting field since you've started on air in sports?